Ever read a novel that feels like a puzzle you can’t stop moving pieces around?

 Chapter 15 – Darl

 Darl’s narration becomes fragmented.
 He repeats phrases like “the river is a mouth” and “the water is a mouth that swallows.”
-He’s spiraling, and the reader feels the tension building Simple, but easy to overlook.
-Worth knowing..
+He’s spiraling, and the reader feels the tension building And that's really what it comes down to..

 Chapter 16 – Jewel